dgca/next-relay-bridge/README.md

 });
 ```

 That's it!
 When a user navigates to `SomePage` directly, we'll wait until the queries have resolved before sending the page up to the client.
-The client will use the server-side data to initialize its store, and you'll be able to display the whole page without any data additional data requests.
+The client will use the server-side data to initialize its store, and you'll be able to display the whole page without any additional data requests.

 When navigating to `SomePage` on the client via client-side routing, the client will fetch the data and your page will suspend while the data is being fetched.

 ## Creating a new Next.js project with Relay and Next Relay Brdige

 Detailed instructions coming soon...

+## Additional features

+* **`SafeSuspense`**
+  * `next-relay-bridge` exports a `SafeSuspense` component that you can use to suspend while data is being fetched on the client.
+Currently, we can't use `React.Suspense` on the server, so this component wraps its children with a `React.Fragment` if on the server, or a `React.Suspense` if on the client.
+* **Redirects**
+  * If you need to redireect from a page component using `withPageBridge`, your `getInitialProps` function can return an object that has a `redirect` value.
+It should match the shape of `{ destination: string, permanent?: boolean | number }`.
+If `permanent` is `false`, it will be treated as a 307 redirect.
+If `permanent` is true, it'll be a 308.
+You can also pass `permanent` a redirect status code to set it directly.